Lobby Painting by Allison Brooke Dodson, BFA Belmont 2010

 Please arrive at least 15 minutes before your scheduled appointment time in order to complete any necessary administrative procedures and avoid reducing the amount of time that the provider is able to dedicate to your care.
 A photo ID is required and your Belmont University ID is preferred.
 Please bring all current medications and have your insurance card(s) with you at each visit for possible diagnostic testing or referrals.

-As we do not desire to impose delays on those who have otherwise arrived on time, patients who arrive 10 minutes late than their appointment will need to see our front desk staff to reschedule their appointment.
+As we do not desire to impose delays on those who have otherwise arrived on time, patients who arrive 6 minutes after their appointment time will need to see our front desk staff to reschedule their appointment.
 An exception to this policy will only be made in situations where immediate evaluation and care are necessary.

 Student Health Services encourages the development of responsible health care habits by holding students accountable for their decisions regarding class attendance.
 Therefore, medical excuses will not routinely be issued for missed classes or examinations.
 However, exceptions may be made in cases of severe illnesses requiring an extended recovery period.
 These statements are provided on an individual basis.
 It is the student’s responsibility to communicate directly with the instructors.
 Please review the Belmont University Class Attendance Policy.